-Reproducibility of research is neither an end in itself nor a guarantee of quality as research may be 100% reproducible while of low inherent value.
+Reproducibility of research does not on its own guarantee the quality of research work.
 Methods are a core issue in the debate about reproducibility.
 It is important that researchers come to an agreement on common data analysis methods which go further than explanations provided in the methodological sections of articles.